Completing the enumeration of inversion sequences avoiding triples of relations: Inversion sequences grown on the left

 Given that inversion sequences in this class have to avoid a large number (6) of patterns, it is not surprising that the growth rule here is quite restrictive.
 Nevertheless we have not been able to solve the corresponding generating function and we do not believe it to be algebraic.

 Let $\cl{A} = \cl{I}(-,\geq,\geq)$ and define $\cl{B} \supset \cl{A}$ to be the set of those inversion sequences which avoid all the necessary patterns, except possibly for 000, 010 and 100 when the 0's have value 0.
-Any inversion sequence in $\cl{B}$ can have at most two consecutive runs of 0's (call then $P$ and $S$), so we assign label $(p,s)$ where $p = |P|$ and $s = |S|$.
-We make the following observations: \begin{itemize} \item if $s=0$ we can increment the rightmost 0 of $P$ and possibly a single other 0 somewhere in $P$; \item if $s>0$ then the only 0 we can increment is the rightmost one. \end{itemize} We get the following succession rule:
+Any inversion sequence in $\cl{B}$ can have at most two consecutive runs of 0's (call them $P$ and $S$), so we assign label $(p,s)$ where $p = |P|$ and $s = |S|$.
+We make the following observations: \begin{itemize} \item if $s=0$ we can increment at most two 0's, and if we do increment two then one of these must be the rightmost 0; \item if $s>0$ then the only 0 we can increment is the rightmost one. \end{itemize} We get the following succession rule:

 The inversion sequences in $\cl{A}$ are those with labels $(p,0)$ with $p \leq 2$.

 We can write a fairly simple-looking functional equation satisfied by $B(z,x,y)$ (with $z$ marking length, $x$ marking $p$ and $y$ marking $s$):